OutSystems/docs-odc/src/eap/building-apps/ui/patterns/content/flipcontent.md

 ---
-summary: Flip Content prioritizes information display, keeping the interface uncluttered.
+summary: The Flip Content UI Pattern allows you to display information that flips and shows different content when clicked.
 tags:
 locale: en-us
 guid: d87a061c-83e2-4b7f-b820-4e7f70267a38
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A10847&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Flip Content

 You can use the Flip Content UI Pattern to display information that when, for example, is clicked, flips and displays different information.